 Cleft Lip and/or Palate Surgery

 Reconstructive surgery for cleft lip and/or palate has evolved over more than half a century and today's techniques and procedures have come a long way.
 Most experts agree that cleft lips should be treated within the first three to six months after birth.
 Cleft palates typically can be operated on between eight and twelve months.
 Most children with clefts undergo a series of surgeries as they grow and develop.
-Depending on the severity of their clefts and other factors, a child could undergo multiple surgeries during his/her first 20 years.
+Depending on the severity of their cleft and other factors, a child could undergo multiple surgeries during their first 20 years.

 Essential Information About Cleft Surgery

 Smile Train has created a video that explains essential information about safety and quality measures before, during, and immediately after surgery.
 View now in English, and contact Smile Train for availability in other languages.

 Before surgery, it is important for caregivers to carefully listen to any instructions given by their medical team.
 This may include instructions about when your child is permitted to eat or drink prior to surgery, important information about what to expect, and other information that will help ensure your child has the best outcome.

 During surgery, your child will be given a general anesthetic so that they will be asleep and will not feel any pain.
 The length of the surgery will depend on the type of surgery, the child, and the treatment team.
 When the surgery is completed, they will be monitored in the Post-Anesthetic Care Unit (PACU) before being transferred to the recovery ward.